learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

   ```

-All this code does is say that every time the user change's the input field (that is, whenever he types something in) we should call our __handleChange()__ function (which we didn't write yet).
+All this code does is say that every time the user changes the input field (that is, whenever he types something in) we should call our __handleChange()__ function (which we didn't write yet).

 > Why (event) => this.handleChange) ?
 >